California Issues & Trends

 Apply to CIT Today

 Join the ranks of over 1700 women leaders through our flagship program.
 You'll gain knowledge, connections, and inspiration.
-You'll gain knowledge, connections and inspiration.
-Fill out the PDF application
+Application deadline for the 2021 class is November 15, 2020.

 What Our Alumnae Say

 My year with Leadership California transformed me into a woman leader that removed my self-imposed limits on what I could achieve.
 My career went further and higher than I had ever envisioned, truly life changing.

 Retired - California State Senate

 Leadership California allowed me to add new relationships and resources to my professional tool-kit.
 I particularly enjoyed knowledge sharing and being among inspiring and accomplished California women leaders.
 This experience

 inspired me to take my leadership to the next level by serving as a current board member of Leadership California.

 California State University, San Bernardino